Algorithms for the ferromagnetic Potts model on expanders: Enumerative results

-A $q$-coloring of the vertices can be chosen by (I) first choosing the cut $\left(T, \overline{T}\right)$, (II) giving each element on the $T$-side of the cut a color, and (III) choosing the monochromatic components in $V \setminus T$ so that each component has at least two vertices.
+A $q$-coloring counted by $\mathcal{L}_k$ can be chosen by (I) first choosing the cut $\left(T, \overline{T}\right)$, (II) giving each element on the $T$-side of the cut a color, and (III) choosing the monochromatic components in $V \setminus T$ so that each component has at least two vertices.

 Theorem~\ref{thm:karger} gives us that (I) can be done in at most $\binom{n}{2b_T/d} \cdot 2^{2b_T/d}$ ways.
 We also have that (II) can be done in at most $q^{|T|}$ ways.
 Part~\ref{lem:numbercolors2} of Lemma~\ref{lem:numbercolors} gives us that (III) can be done in at most $\binom{n}{2\ell/d}\cdot q^{\frac{2\ell}{2d-2}}\cdot (2d)^{\frac{2\ell}{d}}$ ways.
 So, the number of $q$-colorings of $V$ with the above parameters is at most